 If you're a home user who uses the wireless network mostly to connect to the Internet for browsing the Web and sending and receiving email, your data is, and pardon our bluntness, quite dull.
-It's possible that someone sifting through your network traffic could pull out your credit card or bank account number, if you use online banking, but it's quite unlikely since we know of no banking Web sites that fail to use SSL/ TLS to protect the contents of each transaction.
-In fact, the most likely concern if you're a home user is that your passwords could be captured and used to break into other machines or to send spam through your connection.
+It's possible that someone sifting through your network traffic could pull out your credit card or bank account number, if you use online banking, but it's quite unlikely since we know of no banking Web sites that fail to use SSL/TLS to protect the contents of each transaction.
+The most likely concern if you're a home user is that your passwords could be captured and used to break into other machines or to send spam through your connection.
+This is, in fact, happening more these days; for details, read Adam's TidBITS article "Change Your Passwords: Email Account Hacking on the Rise," at http://db.tidbits.com/article/11376.